How Many Kilowatt Hours of Solar do I Need [10 KW or 2000 KW Solar System]?

 category: Sustainable Living

-If you are considering going solar for your home, you are probably wondering, 'how many solar panels do I need?'
+If you are considering powering your home with solar, you are probably wondering, How many solar panels do I need?
 The answer is, it depends.
 How much power do you use?
 How large is your home?
 How many panels can fit on your roof?
 While you can do simple calculations to estimate how many solar panels you need, it may be best to contact a solar company.
 For now, let's dive into more detail about solar panels and how many solar panels power a house.

 How do I calculate how much solar power I need?

 The first step to calculating how much solar power you will need for your household is to determine the average energy requirements of your home.
 You can do this by looking at past utility bills and calculating the average.
-However, make sure to make special considerations for any times of the year where energy usage is considerably higher.
-If you do not have any large swings in energy demands from one time of the year to the next, the easier it will be to determine how much solar power you will need.
-If you have large swings, you may want to consider whether you are hoping to make your home 100 percent off the main grid and 100 percent solar energy independent.
-You may want to plan your solar power needs then to cover your peak usage times of the year, and in the lower usage times of the year, you can always sell the excess energy generated back to the electrical company for a profit.
+However, make sure to make special considerations for any times of the year when energy usage is considerably higher.
+If you do not have any large swings in energy demands from one time of the year to the next, it will be easier to determine how much solar power you will need.
+If you have large swings, you may want to consider whether you are hoping to make your home 100 percent off the main grid and 100 percent dependent on solar energy.
+You may want to plan your solar power needs to cover your peak usage times of the year.
+During the lower usage times of the year, you can always sell the excess energy generated back to the electrical company for a profit.

 All that said, once you have determined your household's energy requirement, multiply that by the peak sunlight hours for the area where you live.
-For example, if you are using around 11,000 kilowatt-hours of electricity per year, which is pretty close to average, you live in an area that gets a moderate amount of peak sunlight hours.
+For example, if you are using around 11,000 kilowatt-hours of electricity per year—which is pretty close to the average—you live in an area that gets a moderate amount of peak sunlight hours.
 Once you have that figure, go ahead and divide that number by a solar panel's wattage.
-Use both a low-wattage solar panel with 150-watts and a high-wattage solar panel at 370-watts to establish a range.
+Use both a low-wattage solar panel with 150 watts and a high-wattage solar panel at 370 watts to establish a range.
 Depending on the capacity and size of the solar panels you have installed, you may need anywhere from 17 to 42 solar panels to generate 11,000 kWh per year.

 If you have any questions or concerns about how much solar power you may need for your household, you can always consult a professional solar installation company that will most likely be able to complete all these calculations for you.
 Additionally, many online calculators can assist with the math if you plan on doing most of the installation work on your own1.

-If your household uses somewhere around 2000 kWh per month of electricity, and you are looking to see what size solar panel system you will need, the easiest way to determine this is to use an online solar panel calculator.
-With an online solar panel calculator, you can enter the number of monthly kilowatt-hours of electricity your household uses on average and then enter in your zip code.
-By entering your zip code, the solar calculator will automatically calculate the hours of daily sun that your area receives.
-However, to give some averages, if the average 2,000 kWh per month household were looking to install high-wattage solar panels from 315-watts to 375-watts, they would need a 14.34-kilowatt system consisting of anywhere from 39 to 46 solar panels depending on average daily sun hours2.
+If your household uses somewhere around 2,000 kWh per month of electricity, and you are looking to see what size solar panel system you will need, the easiest way to determine this is to use an online solar panel calculator.
+With an online solar panel calculator, you can enter the number of monthly kilowatt-hours of electricity your household uses on average and then enter your zip code.
+By entering your zip code, the solar calculator will automatically calculate the hours of daily sun your area receives.
+However, to give some examples, if the average 2,000-kWh-per-month household were looking to install high-wattage solar panels from 315 watts to 375 watts, they would need a 14.34-kilowatt system consisting of anywhere from 39 to 46 solar panels, depending on average daily sun hours2.

 How much energy does a family of four use per month?